gauriruhal/AI-Product-Manager-Nano-Degree/README.md

 * And, generally, act as a diagnostic aid for doctors.

 # 3. Capstone
-Developed a business proposal for an AI product.
+Developed a business proposal using AI " Personal Dietician Using AI".